port-labs/ocean-gateway/README.md

 /live-events/<logIngestId>
 ```

-`<logIngestId>` is the integration's live-events UUID that used for making sure all events from all the intrgration webhooks will be written to the same stream.
+`<logIngestId>` is the integration's live-events UUID.
+Reuse the same value across all provider-specific webhook URLs that belong to the same integration.
+This ensures events from multiple webhooks are written to a single dedicated Redis stream.

 Events are always written to `<logIngestId>/live-events/raw/event-stream`,
 regardless of the URL suffix.